theodore-norvell/cogent/README.md

    else { assertUnreachable() ; }
 ```

-Note that if `assertUnreachable` simply reports the problem and returns, the machine will (almost certainly be) left with a set of active states that violates invariants OR0 and/or AND0.
+Note that, if `assertUnreachable` simply reports the problem and returns, the machine will (almost certainly be) left with a set of active states that violates invariants OR0 and/or AND0.

 For the set of all transitions leaving a given choice pseudo state: